JustinyAhin/wp-media-assistant/README.md

  3. Go to WPMA menu in your dashboard to view informations about your media gallery.

 ###   Changelog
+= 1.1.2 =
+* The plugin is now deployed on WordPress repo through GitHub actions

 = 1.1.1 =
 * The plugin will now use Semver for versioning
 * Add edit links to the images list table